ibm-cloud-docs/databases-for-elasticsearch/learn-pricing.md

 Total per month = $23.70/Month
 Total per hour = $.032/Hour

 All prices here are in US dollars.
-To see pricing in your local currency, you can to use the pricing calculator.
+To see pricing in your local currency, use the pricing calculator.
 {: .tip}

 ## Using the Pricing Calculator